willstepp/writings/hunger/hunger.md

 Turkeyfoot pointed out the spot he saw them emerge from on his walk.
 The elder huntsmen surveyed the area and decided that instead of hunting in pairs all the hunters would work together in what was called the *deer drive*, which is a method of hunting that uses carefully arranged hunters to push a herd of deer into an area where they have no escape and therefore are easily be picked off with bow and arrow.

+[Put something here about the scout being on a mission to track the other tribe, whose campfires they had seen since coming deeper into the valley]

 It began to drizzle and the hunters hung their deerskins over their heads and ducked underneath some outcroppings.
 The drizzle turned to rain and pattered on the rocks and onto the forest canopy.

 Dried deer meat was rationed to the men and they sat together and ate.
 Because of the long walk up the ridge they were famished and most of them finished off their fist portion quickly and asked for another, which they were granted with a reluctant grunt.